haileymgibbs/childcare-desert-analysis/Deserts x AAPI + AIAN/ReadMe.md

   joined to child care access points by county FIPS code. **NOTE**: output related to state aggregates are included as population count gut-checks and are not reported publicly.
 - **Small-sample caution**: several state-level findings (particularly for Alaska, Kansas, Oklahoma, and some AIAN states) are driven by a single county or a small number of childcare data points.
-The `.Rmd` includes a diagnostic chunk (`flag_small_n()`) that automatically surfaces any state/category combination backed by 3 or fewer distinct counties.
+The `.Rmd` in the archive folder includes a diagnostic chunk (`flag_small_n()`) that automatically surfaces any state/category combination backed by 3 or fewer distinct counties.
 These flagged rows should be treated as suggestive, not generalizable, findings.
+The revised '.Rmd' removed these state-level estimates for a more general estimate, along with the breadown by rurality.